Sonia, a former Adult Education Tutor, shares Interview preparation guidance she gives to family and friends. It has yielded great results!

 All things being equal, showing them that you have actually thought this through (rather than just saying "I'm really good at multitasking") could well give you the edge on your competitors and help you to stand out.
 In other words, as well as giving them an example of how you have multi-tasked in the past, you can explain to them how you actually go about multitasking and say that you know it helps to have a multitasking plan that works for you since it helps you stay flexible and efficient rather than stressed out in a busy workplace.

 Help Increase Your Chances of Nailing That Job

 With the multitasking question, preceded by the introduction, you'll have demonstrated to the interviewer that you take a methodical analytical approach to multitasking (and by implication to other things too), are open to add to your multitasking repertoire, so to speak and eager to learn from the others.

-If the employer wants an Administrator who is a phenomenal at multitaskkng, then the employer gets the impression they need look no further.
+If the employer wants an Administrator who is phenomenal at multitasking, then the employer gets the impression they need to look no further.